-• Steering friction adjustment - Adjust this lever to achieve the desired steering friction (drag) on the tiller handle.
-Move the lever to the left to tighten, or move the lever to the right to loosen.
+Steering friction adjustment (copilot) - Adjust this lever to achieve the desired friction on the tiller handle.
+Move the lever to the starboard to increase the friction, or move the lever to the port to decrease the friction.
+A quick reference decal is located on the transom clamp.